stepanenko/javascript-info/Interview/array_equality.md

-Q: Impl function to compare if two arrays are equal
+Q: Implement function to compare if two arrays are equal

 ```js
 let array1 = [11, 22, 33];